We provide competency-based behavioral interviewing training for interview teams including hiring managers, recruiters, and interviewers.

 A candidate who uses an AI-based tool like ChatGPT to prepare for an interview might appear to be a top candidate.
 However, they may or may not be the best fit for a job.
 Unfortunately, companies who still use traditional interview questions may favor the candidate who prepares with AI-based tools instead of identifying and hiring the candidate most likely to succeed.

 Companies that understand the role these tools play in interview preparation can level the playing field between candidates who do and don’t use the technology.
-By using a more comprehensive approach like our Interview Funnel™ process, you can make sure you are accurately assessing candidates based on their fit for your company.
+By implementing a more comprehensive interviewer training like our Interview Funnel™ process, you can make sure you are accurately assessing candidates based on their fit for your company.

 - Interviewing Candidates Who Prepare With ChatGPT